Fury rematch with Klitschko confirmed for October

-LONDON Tyson Fury's world heavyweight title rematch with Wladimir Klitschko will take place in Manchester on Oct.
+LONDON (Reuters) - Tyson Fury's world heavyweight title rematch with Wladimir Klitschko will take place in Manchester on Oct.
 29, the British fighter's camp confirmed on Wednesday.

 Fury ended Klitschko's 11-year unbeaten run on points in Dusseldorf last November to claim the WBO, WBA and IBF belts but pulled out of a July rematch with an ankle injury.